NuGrid/nugrid.github.io/content/data.md

 NuGrid data are publically available (see below), and can be analyzed online via the Cyberhubs instance [WENDI](http://wendi.nugridstars.org).

 ## Recommended single stellar nucleosynthesis dataset
+This is the recommended NuGrid stellar models and ejected yields data set.
+We recommended this set of data for various tasks, e.g. inputs for GCE simulations, comparisons with observations and laboratory data and more.

 | **Z = 0.03**           |            | |  |
 |----------------|------------|------------|------------|